pedroamarall/rest-builder/osgi/README.md

 		Notice that MD5 hashes are now d7ffa168935514e70c3579ec957c50c8 and not 35b8eb8bbfc376b01e21598c71b29faf.
 That means the file ***com.liferay.basic.training.able.impl-1.0.0.jar*** was updated.

-	1. Verify on the console that the module ***com.liferay.basic.training.able.impl*** was stopped and a new version of the module was started.
+	1. Verify on the Liferay console that the module ***com.liferay.basic.training.able.impl*** was stopped and a new version of the module was started.

 		```
 		2021-03-22 16:16:59.772 INFO  [fileinstall-directory-watcher][BundleStartStopLogger:49] STOPPED com.liferay.basic.training.able.impl_1.0.0 [1356]